uppes/coroutine/README.md

 The terminology/naming used here is more in line with [Python's Asyncio](https://www.python.org/dev/peps/pep-0492/) and [Curio](https://curio.readthedocs.io/en/latest/index.html#) usage.
 In fact, most of the source code method calls has been change to match theres.

+This package should be seen/used as an **userland** extension, it's usage of `yield` has been envisioned from [RFC] (https://wiki.php.net/rfc/generator-delegation) creators.

+The [Lua](https://www.lua.org/pil/9.4.html) language has similar functionality.

 ## Functions

 Only the functions located here and in the `Core.php` file should be used.
 Direct access to object class libraries is discouraged, the names might change, or altogether drop if not listed here.
 Library package [development](#Development) is the exception.